Association for Financial Markets in Europe

 13 Jan 2025 · CMU and banking regulation

-Meeting with Maria Raffaella Assetta (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and
+Meeting with Maria Raffaella Assetta (Head of Unit Financial Stability, Financial Services and Capital Markets Union) and Insurance Europe and

 9 Jan 2025 · EU-UK Financial Regulatory Forum